-We follow the guidance set out in the Department of Education's, Letters and Sounds Teaching and Learning Resources.
-Alongside using the "Bug Club" on line resource as an aid to support lessons.
-In Reception the children use physical actions based on "Jolly Phonics" to help them to remember the sounds.
+We follow the guidance set out in the Department of Education's, Letters and Sounds Teaching and Learning Resources alongside using the "Phonic Bug" on-line resource as an aid to support lessons.
+In Reception the children use Jolly Phonics which feature action songs for each sound to help with memory.

-Initially, in reception children will begin with the singular, simple sounds such as; s, a, t, p, i, n and will then move on to those sounds involving 2 letters such as; oi, ou, ai, or more: igh, ough, air etc. Along with learning the sounds and blending words children will be taught to read 'tricky words'.
+Initially, in Reception, children will begin with the singular, simple sounds such as; s, a, t, p, i, n and will then move on to those sounds involving 2 letters such as; oi, ou, ai, or more: igh, ough, air etc. Along with learning the sounds and blending words children will be taught to read 'tricky words'.
 These are words that are not able to be phonetically sounded out.
 As the children become more competent readers, they will not need to sound out all words and will recognise many words through sight memory.

+Phonics is taught daily in Reception and Year 1.
+Teachers know that repetition and practise is important for sustained progress.
 Progression will vary from child to child and children are grouped according to their ability and the phase in which they need to be working.
-Typically in Ellwood School we teach Phase 2-6.

-Phonics in KS1 is taught on most days in Reception, Year 1 and 2.
-It is also incorporated in to spelling lessons.
-Teachers are flexible to organise the timetable as they see fit, however they teach phonics regularly and know that repetition and practise is important.
+From Year 2, children focus on spelling rules as set out in the National Curriculum, incorporating phonics as appropriate.
 Children who are finding phonics challenging are given extra support and intervention, as and when needed, regardless of the year group they are in.
-As children enter the Juniors, they are taught more spelling rules, as set out in the National Curriculum.